-The master of science degree program in curriculum and teacher education is designed to cover the foundations of the field of educational scholarship, while simultaneously providing considerable flexibility for students to pursue studies in their individual areas of interest.
+The curriculum and teacher education (CTED) program is for individuals who currently hold an Oregon teaching license, and wish to add to their knowledge by adding a master’s degree or licensure endorsement.
+The master of science degree program is designed to cover the foundations of the field of educational scholarship, while simultaneously providing considerable flexibility for students to pursue studies in their individual areas of interest.

+The program of study requires four courses in a designated area of specialization.
 Specialization areas include, but are not limited to:

-- Sociological foundations of education
+- Sociological and/or Cultural Foundations of Education

-- Master of Science (MS) + endorsement(s) for Oregon licensure
+Master of Science (MS) and Master of Science (MS) + Endorsement(s) for Oregon Licensure

 Commitment to Inclusion and Social Change

+Students in the curriculum and teacher education program are committed to social change.
 As a critical thinker, well-informed about pedagogical practice, you will garner the knowledge and skills necessary for providing education to all students in economically, racially, culturally, and linguistically diverse and underserved communities.